Gearbox-protocol/dev-docs-old/docs/tutorials/environment-setup/initialize-hardhat.md

 ## Install Hardhat

-Now, we create an empty project by
+Now, you'll need to create an empty folder and enter it by running the following commands:

 ```bash
 mkdir gearbox-sandbox;
 cd gearbox-sandbox
 ```

+Next, initialize Hardhat to this folder:

 ```bash
 npx hardhat init